Marbod of Rennes: Sexuality

-Several of his poems speak of handsome boys and homosexual desires but reject physical relationships (An Argument Against Copulation Between People of Only One Sex).
-This exemplifies a tradition of medieval poetry which celebrated same-sex friendship while denouncing the wickedness of sexual relations.
-This accounted for the disapproval of homosexual relationships; homosexuality went against the categories of the sacredness of the flesh and distinct categories of male and female.
+Marbod's sexuality and attitudes towards same-sex sexual relations has been the subject of much scholarly debate.
+For one, Marbod writes in the first person and in amorous and erotic terms about male and female lovers and love interests alike; in "Argument Against the Love of Venus”, Marbod writes of a "distinguished boy whose beauty is my fire".
+He thus rejects the love of Venus, that is, the love of a young woman who desires him, but acknowledges that her charms may have persuaded him in the past.
+Furthermore, while several of Marbod's poems speak openly of homosexual desire ("To His Absent Lover", "The Unyielding Youth"), others adopt a polemical tone, rejecting both homo- and heterosexual relationships but singling out same-sex sexual relations as especially sinful (An Argument Against Copulation Between People of Only One Sex).
+Some scholars have sought to explain this apparently contradictory stance by situating it within a literary milieu that favored the imitation of classical models, by comparing Marbod's work to other works commonly grouped within the tradition of courtly love (in which chaste love is a salient, if complex, feature), by suggesting that Marbod's position on same-sex sexual relations may have changed over the course of his life, or by downplaying the sincerity of his more polemical works.

 It is evident in other French didactic writing, such as that from Robert de Blois, that sexuality was largely complex.
 Writers argued against sexualizing a person while simultaneously describing them in an erotic manner.

-There is no evidence that Marbod participated in homosexual acts.
 His friendships with Baudry of Bourgeuil, his junior, and Hildebart of Lavardin suggest this as well.
 Marbod dedicated much of his later works to Hildebart.
 All three of the men authored some poems about homosexual desire.
 These poems reflected other communities of poets in Europe.
 Jewish communities in Spain similarly wrote about pederasty and the beauty and allure of young men.
 The similarities in these communities of men writing about homosexuality implies a larger subculture of Medieval literature outside of individual men.